Listen to the Cancer.Net Podcast: CT Scan - What to Expect, adapted from this content.

 Evaluate how well treatment is working during follow-up visits.

 A CT scan uses an x-ray machine to create a three-dimensional picture of the inside of the body.
 A computer then combines these images into a detailed view that shows any abnormalities or tumors.
 Sometimes, the doctor will inject a special dye called a contrast medium into a patient’s vein to create more detail in the images.
 At other times, a patient may be asked to swallow a liquid contrast material.
 Areas that are commonly scanned include the head, neck, chest, abdomen, pelvis, or limbs.

 One risk of this test is radiation exposure, especially for children.
 However, the potential benefits of having a CT scan usually outweigh these risks.
-If you are receiving multiple CT scans and x-rays, though, talk with your doctor about whether another type of test that involves less exposure to radiation can be done.
+If you are receiving multiple CT scans and x-rays, talk with your doctor about using another type of test that involves less exposure to radiation.

 When you schedule your CT scan, you will get detailed instructions about how to prepare.
-You may be told to drink nothing but clear liquids starting at midnight the night before your appointment and instructed to not eat or drink anything for at least four hours before your scan begins.
+You may be told to drink nothing but clear liquids starting at midnight the night before your appointment and not to eat or drink anything for at least four hours before your scan begins.
 However, talk with your health care team about restrictions on eating and drinking because they may not be necessary for scans of some parts of the body.